k0marrr1/Beers-and-Rec/README.md

 # Beers-and-Rec
-Making a Beer Recommendation System
+Making a Beer Recommendation System using Surprise

+# Packages
+Surprise
+Pandas
+Numpy

 # Goal
-The goal of this project is to recomend beers to users.
-I have created a model to predict what beers a user would like.
+The goal of this project is to understand user preferences on beer to recommend the top 3 beers the user would enjoy.

-# Target
-The target of the model is to give a user beers based on their ratings and preferences.
+Implement different recommendation systems to understand which one is the best when predicting using surprise.

-# Predictors
+# Data Collection
-The data used for this project is from beeradvocate.com, ratebeer.com, and craftcans.com.
+The Data was taken from two different beer review sites Ratebeer.com
+BeerAdvocate.com
+To narrow down the 1.5 Million reviews I opted to only recommend canned beer.
+Beer Data was obtained from CraftCans.com

 # Data Cleaning and EDA
 Reviewing and Cleaning has been done in CapProject EDA notebook.
 EDA Was used to understand the impact of beer features and user features.

 # Models
+Normal Prediction Model
+Baseline Model
-Baseline model
+KNN Baseline Model
-Matrix Factorization using SVD

-# Results
-Top 5 Beers recomended for user NJpadreFan

-1. Hop Crisis
-2. Brooklyn Summer Ale
-3. Big Sky IPA
-4. Pale
-5. Sunshine Wheat Beer

-Top 5 Beers recomended for user mdagnew

-1. Hop Ottin' IPA
-2. Big Swell IPA
-3. Bikini Blonde Lager
-4. Montana Trout Slayer Ale
-5.Hopworks IPA